What happens when you upload a photo

 Smart album suggestions

-Based on the analysis of your photos — era, mood, themes, tags, and scene types — Nostalgia can suggest albums that group related photos together.
-These suggestions appear in your library and you can accept, modify, or ignore them.
+Based on visible clues such as era, tags, and scene type, Nostalgia can suggest albums that group related photos together.
+These suggestions appear in your Archive and you can accept, modify, or ignore them.

 Smart albums update automatically as you add new photos that match the criteria.